vamseekrishna25/filey/README.md

 2.  **Run the Application:**
     ```bash
-    python -m wb
+    python -m wb --root /path/to/serve --port 8000 --token YOUR_TOKEN
     ```
+    You can also create a JSON file with `root`, `port`, and `token` keys and pass it using `--config config.json`.
-    Upon starting, a unique access token will be printed to the console.
-Use this token to log in.
-The application will be served on `http://localhost:8000` by default.
+    If no token is provided, a random one will be generated and printed to the console.

 ## Endpoints

 All endpoints (except the login page itself) require a valid authentication token, which is set as a secure cookie upon login.

 ### `GET /`
 - **Description:** The main endpoint for browsing files and directories.
-It displays the contents of the current working directory.
+It displays the contents of the configured root directory.
 - **Usage:** Navigate to the root URL to start browsing.

 ### `GET /<path:path>`